ellenhp/liminality/README.md

 1. **Simplicity**: Liminality keeps things uncomplicated with just four message types and an easily comprehensible state machine.
 2. **Initiator Privacy**: Observers outside a channel remain unaware of the public key or any long-term identifiers associated with the initiator, preserving a degree of privacy.
-3. **Limited Recipient Privacy**: When identifying oneself as the recipient to trigger message delivery, Liminality avoids revealing information that could be used for fingerprinting, apart from metadata about delivery, such as the time, location, and ciphertext of the radio transmission.
-This privacy comes with [caveats](#known-issues).
+3. **Recipient Privacy**: When identifying oneself as the recipient to trigger message delivery, Liminality avoids revealing information that could be used for fingerprinting, apart from metadata about delivery, such as the time, location, and ciphertext of the radio transmission.
 4. **Relay Privacy**: Delivering a message avoids disclosing information suitable for fingerprinting, only leaking the time, location, and message ciphertext.
 5. **Forward Secrecy**: Each channel uses a new ephemeral key derived via an ECDH handshake.
 The handshake uses ephemeral keys for all messages except the first in a channel, which uses a recipient's static key.
 6. **Low Latency**: Liminality uses a noise handshake pattern that enables 0-RTT handshakes.
 7. **Efficient Bandwidth Utilization**: Liminality incorporates a modified spray-and-wait routing mechanism, allowing for efficient network bandwidth utilization.
 8. **Authenticated and Encrypted Channels**: Outside observers of a channel are incapable of forging or reading messages within it.

-It's critical to note that Liminality has yet to undergo a formal audit.
+It's important to note that Liminality has yet to undergo a formal audit.
 While it offers useful properties, it may not withstand sophisticated attackers such as state actors.
-This is especially true of its privacy properties, which do rely on some un-audited raw operations on Curve25519, and come with some [serious caveats](#known-issues) for the time being.
+This is especially true of its privacy properties, which rely on some un-audited raw operations on Curve25519.
 Consider this carefully in situations where strong guarantees are necessary to protect life, property, or safety.
-While it is exciting and novel that a delay-tolerant network is able to provide these security and privacy properties, an end-to-end encrypted messaging app of your choosing has similar or superior security and privacy in an information-theoretic sense, at the expense of censorship resistance and being trivially trackable through physical space.
+While it is exciting and novel that a disruption/delay-tolerant network is able to provide these security and privacy properties, an end-to-end encrypted messaging app of your choosing has similar or superior security and privacy in an information-theoretic sense, at the expense of censorship resistance and being trivially trackable through physical space.

+## Future work

+A reference implementation is in-progress, as is a few parallel hardware efforts.
+Initial hardware targets are low-cost self-powered relay nodes (BOM cost < USD$15) and a new motherboard and modem for the Nokia 3310 handset along with software to send and receive messages using the liminality protocol.

 ## Non-goals

-Liminality prioritizes security and anonymity but acknowledges certain limitations.
+Liminality prioritizes security and anonymity but comes with some limitations.
 The protocol does not provide resistance against malicious denial-of-service behavior, such as Sybil attacks, flooding, or black-hole attacks.
 Network operation assumes that peers are honest and will not engage in disruptive activities.
 Addressing these issues falls outside the protocol's scope, as they pose complex challenges, primarily of academic interest.
 Individuals capable of launching denial-of-service attacks on a delay-tolerant network can often do so through multiple avenues, making effective prevention impractical.
 While protocol-level denial-of-service attacks may be mitigated through thoughtful design, determined attackers can often shift their focus to the physical layer without losing efficacy.

 ## Wire format